People and Nature

 People and Nature fosters innovation and experimentation and particularly encourages submissions that stimulate debate.

 People and Nature – a journal of relational thinking

-We will be open for submissions in June, check back for further updates.
 We welcome presubmission enquiries, which should be directed to the Managing Editor Emilie Aimé.

 Message from the Editor-in-Chief